stirone/RepData_PeerAssessment1/PA1_template.md

 ```

-We find that the mean is **9,354** steps and the median is **10,395** steps.
+We find that the mean number of steps taken each day is **9,354** steps and the median number of steps taken each day is **10,395** steps.

 ## What is the average daily activity pattern?
-To answer this question we are asked to get the averge number of steps taken per 5-minute interval across all days, plot it as a line chart, and identify the interval which has the highest average number of steps.
+To answer this question we are asked to get the average number of steps taken per 5-minute interval across all days, plot it as a line chart, and identify the interval which has the highest average number of steps.

-First let's get the average number of steps per 5 minute interval.
+First let's get the average number of steps per 5-minute interval.

 ```r